Clinical Assistant Professor of Behavioral and Social Sciences, Clinical Assistant Professor of Family Medicine

 Overview

-Dr. Dankwah is also the founder and CEO of The Way, The Truth and the Life (WTL) Health Clinic, Inc. a thriving Christian free clinic serving resilient communities across Rhode Island.
+She is the founder and CEO of The Way, The Truth and the Life (WTL) Health, a thriving Christian free clinic serving resilient communities across Rhode Island.

 Dr. Dankwah completed her postdoctoral research fellowship at the Recovery Research Institute (RRI) at Harvard Medical School, where her work focused on Christian-based recovery science.
 She earned her Doctor of Public Health (DrPH) from Harvard T.H.
 Chan School of Public Health, holds a Master of Public Health from Brown University School of Public Health, and received her Bachelor of Arts from Knox College in Illinois.